brooklynrail/handbook/_pages/production-guide/uploading-print-issue-pdfs-to-the-web.md

 title: Uploading print issue PDFs to the web
 order: 2
 ---

-Each print issue of the Brooklyn Rail has an associated PDF.
-Recently, we've started archiving them in a central location on the server.
+Starting in April 2020, we decided to make the print issue of the Brooklyn Rail available as a PDF on the website.
+This PDF is not the final copy we send to the printers _(that one is too large)_ but rather a more screen-ready PDF that people can explore in a browser.

 **How to upload PDFs:**